percona/pmm/docs/api/access-control.md

 ### Assign a Percona role

 Users can be assigned roles by using the `/v1/management/Role/Assign` API.
 The endpoint assigns new roles to a user.
-Other roles assigned to the user stay intact.
+Other roles, that may have been assigned to the user previously, stay intact.

 ```bash
 curl -X POST "http://localhost/v1/management/Role/Assign" \